paleo-data/paleo-data.github.io/README.md

 ### Build the site locally

-Open the command prompt and run the following commands to activate the environment needed to built the site and
+Open the command prompt and run the following commands to activate the environment needed to build and run the site locally:

 ```
 mamba activate pdh